Art & Design

 This year we are very lucky to be working in our brand new sketchbooks.

-During Spring Term, each class will be learning a different topic, with studies on Artists such as Claude Monet and L.S Lowry.
+During Spring Term, each class has studied a different topic, with studies on Artists such as Claude Monet and L.S Lowry.

 Year 1 - William Morris